-This is where macro-counting fanatics will tell you that you should count the grams of fat, protein, and carbs consumed because they give you a better picture of diet quality.
-It’s only partly true.
-You can meet all your macronutrient goals perfectly and still eat a crappy diet.
+People who swear by counting macros for weight loss will tell you that macros give you a better picture of diet quality — but that’s only partly true.
+Like calories, macros paint an incomplete picture of diet quality.
+You can meet your macronutrient balance goals perfectly and still be eating a crappy diet.

 How Do You Count Macros?

-1. Figure out your daily calorie needs
+1. Figure out your daily calorie needs.

 Will Counting Macros Lead to Weight Loss?